 A careful reading of the above para gives an interpretation that the Certificate will be valid only in some instances and not as discussed in the initial chapters.
 The usage of the word "bonafide errors" gives us an interpretation that it can be invoked in case of errors caused by the Supplier or Recipient and applicable in case intentional cases.
 Mere submission of the Certificate will not entitle the Recipient to claim the input tax credit.
 The officer has to be satisfied with the details provided, and we should be able to answer his queries, if any.
 The interpretation is that input tax credit will be allowed only in case of genuine cases and that too for the mistakes committed by the taxpayers unknowingly or unintentionally.
-It also provides a disclaimer that the relaxation of the measures mentioned in the Circular will not impact the implementation or interpretation of the relevant provisions, and the circular will not override the provisions.
+It also provides a disclaimer that the relaxation of the measures mentioned in the Circular will not impact the implementation or interpretation.
 Technically it is also correct as a circular cannot override the Act passed in the Parliament.